LordBoos/discord_game/info.md

 From now on, you can get status of every user on the same server the bot is in.
 For every user you want the sensor for, specify his username (including #XXXX) in the members section of yaml configuration.

+If you are using Safari or the iOS Home Assistant app, please set the `image_format` to `png`, because Safari doesn't support the `webp` image format.

 Thanks to @descention https://github.com/descention for an original component idea and component itself which I've rewrote for current Discord
  API and Home Assistant and integrated it with HACS.